PEXANE2/azure-docs.tr-tr/articles/azure-resource-manager/management/manage-resource-groups-cli.md

 ## <a name="delete-resource-groups"></a>Kaynak gruplarını silme

-Aşağıdaki CLI komut dosyası bir kaynak grubunu siler:
+Aşağıdaki CLı betiği bir kaynak grubunu siler:

 ```azurecli-interactive
 echo "Enter the Resource Group name:" &&